yourcelf/olwidget/doc/_sources/django-olwidget.txt

 A quick guide to the ``olwidget`` module contents:

 Fields: for multi-layer map editing in forms:
-    MapField_, EditableLayerField_, and InfoLayerField_
+    `MapField, EditableLayerField, and InfoLayerField`_
+Forms: for ModelForm convenience with multi- or single-layer maps:
+    MapModelForm_
 Widgets: for display outside forms, or to make custom fields:
     Single layer:
-        EditableMap_
-        InfoMap_
+        EditableMap_, InfoMap_
     Multi layer:
-        `Map, EditableLayer, and InfoLayer`_

-Forms: for ModelForm convenience with multi- or single-layer maps:
-    MapModelForm_

-olwidget looks great in admin:
+        `Map, EditableLayer, and InfoLayer`_ olwidget looks great in admin:
     GeoModelAdmin_